Tokyo Koku Aiba-Tsubame: Design and development

 Tokyo Aviation was formed in 1936 from the 1935 Tokyo Air Transport Co., founded by Tamotsu Aiba.
-It aimed to produced low cost civil transport and trainer aircraft.
+It aimed to produce low cost civil transport and trainer aircraft.
 The Aiba-Tsubame, its first design, was a three passenger aircraft with a new fuselage and a Japanese engine, married to the wings, tail and undercarriage of the Yokosuka Navy Type 3 Primary Trainer, a Japanese update of the Avro 504 with revised empennage and undercarriage.
 It was funded by the Imperial Flying Association.

 A biplane, its two bay wings were rectangular in plan out to rounded tips, braced by two parallel pairs of interplane struts on each side and supported over the fuselage with near-vertical, parallel pairs of short cabane struts.
 There were externally interconnected ailerons on upper and lower wings, reaching from near the wingtips across the outer bay.

 Its 150 hp Gasuden Jimpu Kai-1 seven cylinder radial engine was mounted in the nose of a deep, flat-sided, fuselage with curved upper decking.
 Structurally the fuselage was entirely wooden.
 It was flown from an open cockpit under the leading edge of the upper wing.
 The cabin seated three passengers who, in the prototype (Aiba-Tsubame 6), had windows over the wing.
 The second aircraft, the Aiba-Tsubame 7, had a longer cabin with an extra window behind the trailing edge.

 The Aiba-Tsubame had a tail with a cropped, triangular profile fin which carried a full, rounded, balanced rudder very distinct from the comma form of most 504s' rudders.
 The broad, rectangular plan horizontal tail was very similar to that of the 504.

 Its undercarriage was of the single axle type, with landing legs to the inner wing and rearward drag struts meeting at the fuselage centre-line.

 The Aiba-Tsubame 6 was completed in September 1936, followed by the Aiba-Tsubame 7 in December.
 They were the only examples built.
 Despite the similarities of name, the Aiba-Tsubame 8 Trainer was a different design, a two seat, single bay biplane.